Codecademy/docs/content/php/concepts/arrays/terms/array-push/array-push.md

 ---
 Title: 'array_push()'
-Description: 'Inserts one or more element values to the end of an array, and returns the new number of element values in the array.'
+Description: 'Inserts one or more element values to the end of an array, and returns the updated array.'
 Subjects:
   - 'Computer Science'
   - 'Web Design'